Get The Top News In Search

 If a user has taken the time to scroll through your entire homepage, make sure you provide them with an opportunity to engage with you at the bottom, just as you did on the top.
 You can include the same call to action you used in your hero as a button in the footer, for easy access.
 It’s also great to add an email submission sign up.
 For users that aren’t willing to commit to a lower-funnel call to action, this can be an easy, low-risk way for them to stay in touch.
 Usually, they only have to provide one piece of information and you gain the ability to interact with them through email and retargeting campaigns.
 This builds a great funnel to keep users coming back to your site to convert on future visits.

-If you need more help improving your homepage, reach out today to learn how we can help!
+If you need more help improving your homepage, reach out to our conversion rate optimization agency to learn how we can help!